 The Samsung Galaxy Buds Live are sub-par for making phone calls.
 Their integrated microphones make your voice sound muffled and thin.
 They also don't do a good job of separating speech from background noise.
 Also, due to the buds' sub-par noise isolation capability, you may have trouble hearing what's being said.

-The Samsung Buds Live are exceptionally unique-looking earbuds.
-Their bean-like shape sets them apart from other wireless earbuds, and their eye-catching design is only further highlighted by the shiny finish used on the outside of their casing.
-While they don't enter the ear especially deeply, they barely protrude from your ears thanks to their very compact size.
-They're available in the industry-standard white and black color schemes as well as 'Mystic Bronze'.
+The Samsung Galaxy Buds Live are distinctive-looking earbuds.
+Their bean-like shape and shiny finish on their outer casing make them stand out in most environments, though thankfully they don't protrude very far from your ears.
+They're available in the fairly conventional white and black color schemes as well as 'Mystic Bronze'.

 These earbuds produce a beep every time you adjust.
 That's somewhat useful for a pair of touch-sensitive earbuds, as it lets you know if you've accidentally made an input.

 These are remarkably portable earbuds.
 They're extremely compact and come with a small case.
 You shouldn't have any issues fitting them into your pocket or tossing them into a bag.